cotarr/collab-auth/README.md

 ### Certificates (TLS)

-Unless otherwise specified, the TLS certificates will fall back to the same files that were generated for JWT token signature.
-This can be overwritten with the environment variables shown above.
+A filename path can be set for express/node.js web server TLS certificates using environment variables (see above).